anytizer/backend.php/future.md

   * Making composer-installable modules
   * Separation of third party frameworks
   * Use of AngularJS
-  * Upgrade to PHP-7 only version
+  * Upgrade to PHP-7 only support
-  * Use AngularJS or latest version of Angular
   * Manage bulk operations via Ajax/JSON
   * Make it an API Based application
   * Composer installable modules
   * Completely remove third party applications (installed on demand)
-  * Prvoide full scss
+  * Provide full scss
     - For application itself
 	- For any subdomains generated underneath